elartic/Elartic/README.md

 <!--
-- 🌱 I’m currently learning Docker and Vue.js
+- 🔭 I’m currently working on
 -->

 ### ✨ Hi there ✨

-- 🔭 I’m currently working on making my own website
+- 📚 I'm a future IT student at URCA
-- 📚 I'm an IT student at IUT Lyon 1
+- 🌱 I’m currently learning Godot
 - 😄 Pronouns: they/them
 - 📫 How to reach me:
   - 📧 mail@hugotorres.me
-  - Elartic | Hugo 💙👑#4493
+  - Discord : Hugo 👑⭐#4493
   - Telegram: @Elartic
 - ⚡ Fun fact: I'm good at Mario Kart